Connecticut's Beardsley Zoo: Exhibits and animals

-In addition to these exhibit, the zoo is also home to a pair of Andean condors which can be found by the entrance of the zoo, as well as free-roaming Indian peafowl, West African helmeted guineafowl, and occasionally wild turkeys.
+In addition to these exhibit, the zoo is also home to an Andean condor, which can be found by the entrance of the zoo, as well as free-roaming West African helmeted guineafowl and occasionally wild turkeys.

 The zoo also has a carousel and one of the largest greenhouses in Connecticut.
 The Victorian Greenhouse is also home to two agave plants that have grown flower stalks, and are expected to bloom soon as of January 2020.
 The plants are known as "century plants" because they bloom so rarely, roughly once every 30 years.
 At the entrance, a pair of brick buildings that once served as trolley barns for the city of Bridgeport now hold administrative offices.

 Future plans

-In continuation of the zoo's "South American Adventure", the zoo will receive $2.5-million in state funding to build "Spirit of the Cloud Forest", featuring a new pair of Andean bears and possibly a new enclosure for their condors.
+In continuation of the zoo's "South American Adventure", the zoo will receive $2.5 million in state funding to build "Spirit of the Cloud Forest", featuring a new pair of Andean bears and possibly a new enclosure for their condors.
 The new exhibit will see the return of the bear species to the zoo since their last male left in 2011.
-Additionally, the zoo plans to add spider monkeys to the outdoor yard by the Rainforest Building.